Jayanthi-T/Jewellery-Store-Management-System-Project/README.md

 Main menu has almost 7 options.
 They are,
-  - Add the jewellery item
+  - 1.Add the jewellery item
   - Remove the jewellery item
   - Search the jewellery item
   - View item list